Gary Morton

-Gary Morton (born Morton Goldaper; December 19, 1924 – March 30, 1999) was an American stand-up comedian whose primary venues were hotels and resorts of the Borscht Belt in upstate New York.
+Gary Morton (born Morton Gary Goldaper; December 19, 1924 – March 30, 1999) was an American stand-up comedian whose primary venues were hotels and resorts of the Borscht Belt in upstate New York.
 He was born in New York City, the son of Morris Goldaper and Rose Greenfeder Goldaper, and had a sister, Helen.
 Later, he was a producer and studio executive, in association with his second wife, Lucille Ball.

-Relationship with Lucille Ball
+Personal life

 Morton married actress Susan Morrow on December 17, 1953.
-They separated in August 1954 and finally on July 11, 1957, the marriage was annulled in Los Angeles.
+They separated in August 1954 and the marriage was annulled in Los Angeles on July 11, 1957.

 In 1960, Morton met Lucille Ball in New York City a few months before she opened on Broadway in the musical Wildcat.
-Morton claimed he was always busy working nights, so had not seen the popular series I Love Lucy.
-They were married on November 19, 1961 at the Marble Collegiate Church in New York City.
-Morton signed a prenuptial agreement to stifle rumors that he was a gold digger.
-Morton was 13 years younger than Lucille Ball.
+Morton said he was always busy working nights and had therefore not seen the popular series I Love Lucy.
+They were married on November 19, 1961, at the Marble Collegiate Church in New York City by Dr. Norman Vincent Peale.
+Morton, 13 years younger than Ball, signed a prenuptial agreement to stifle rumors that he was a gold digger.

 Morton became closely involved in the management of his wife's career, from the time of their marriage in 1961 throughout the remainder of her career.
 During Ball's solo years as the titular head of Desilu Productions, Morton and his brother-in-law, Fred Ball, served on the studio's board of directors in various capacities.

 Later, Morton's effectiveness in his duties came under some scrutiny and criticism.
 Most notable of these denouncements came from Herbert F. Solow and Robert H. Justman, whose dealings with Morton during the production of the original Star Trek television series are documented in their 1996 book Inside Star Trek: The Real Story.
 Others, including Grant Tinker, came forward with their own recollections of Morton's tenure at Desilu.